D-Kamunya/Quotes-App/README.md

 Quote App V1.0

 ## Description
 A web application which allows users to add their quotes.
-The user can see posts from other users and can either upvote , downvote ,or delete the quote
+The user can see posts from other users and can either upvote , downvote ,or delete the quote.The app also highlights the quote with the highest upvote by adding a yellow background
 The link to the live site is https://d-kamunya.github.io/Quotes-App/
 ## Features
 Here are the features in summary: